 What is a blood clot?

-Blood clotting (or coagulation) helps to stop the bleeding when a blood vessel is damaged.
-It does this by forming a scab over the cut.
-Blood clots are formed from platelets (blood cells) and fibrin (a type of protein) in your blood.
-These clump together to help the blood to clot.
+If you cut yourself, a scab will form over the cut.
+This is formed by the blood clotting.
+Platelets (blood cells) and fibrin (a type of protein) in your blood clump together to help the blood to clot.
 This is normal, and stops the bleeding.

 Common symptoms of a blood clot in a vein